keylase/nvidia-patch/README.md

 ## Step-by-Step guide

 Examples are provided for driver version 430.50.
-All commands executed as root.
+All commands are executed as root.

 ### Download and install driver